lara-martin/interactive-fiction-class/homeworks/planning/sabre.md

 Here's an overview of what you'll do:
 1. Convert the Action Castle game from HW1 into [Sabre](http://cs.uky.edu/~sgware/projects/sabre/)'s syntax by hand.
 2. Convert a WikiHow article into a Sabre problem using Github Copilot.
-3.
+3. Analysis!

-## Step 0: Setting up GitHub Copilot
+## Part 0: Setting up GitHub Copilot
 You can find the instructions here: [https://code.visualstudio.com/docs/copilot/setup](https://code.visualstudio.com/docs/copilot/setup)

 But it essentially is: